 I had a few different ideas this year about the menu, but I think I have finally decided.
 At first I wanted to do green and yellow foods, but that just doesn’t sound very appetizing (thanks, mom), so I will do a few inspired dishes and drinks.
 Because it is a sporting event, I want to do heavy appetizers and dessert, that way everyone can snack all day.
 The Masters Menu:

 - Mini Club Sandwiches

 - Georgia Peach Ice Cream Sandwiches

-Will you be tuning in this weekend?
+How do you celebrate The Masters?
 Share your menu and party ideas!